 5. Add the spices from the spice sachet into the pan and stir-fry for 10 seconds.
-Add in the massaman paste and coconut sauce from the two pouches and bring to a simmer.
+Then add the massaman paste and coconut sauce from the two pouches and bring to a simmer.
 Add in the little neatballs and simmer for 2-3 minutes, adding a little water for a thinner consistency if you’re serving with rice.

-For more mushroom inspiration, check out australianmushrooms.com.au, which has some mind-blowingly good recipes, including some from top Aussie chefs.
+For more mushroom inspiration, check out australianmushrooms.com.au.
+The site has some mind-blowingly good recipes, including some from top Aussie chefs.